-Securities Authorized for Issuance Under Equity Compensation Plans
+Securities Authorized for Issuance under Equity Compensation Plans

-In December 2013 the Company's shareholders approved the Company's 2013 Stock Plan.
+In December 2013, our shareholders approved the Company's 2013 Stock Plan.
 The expiration date of the plan is September 9, 2023 and the total number of underlying shares of the Company's common stock available for grant to employees, directors and consultants of the Company under the plan is 5,750,000 shares.

-In December 2013 the Company's shareholders approved the Company's 2013 Equity Incentive Plan.
-The expiration date of the plan is September 9, 2023 and the total number of shares of the Company's common stock available for grant to employees, directors and consultants of the Company under the plan is 1,000,000 shares.
+In December 2013, our shareholders approved the Company's 2013 Equity Incentive Plan.
+The expiration date of the plan is September 9, 2023 and the total number of shares of our common stock available for grant to employees, directors and consultants of us under the plan is 1,000,000 shares.